 Are the rules different for returns with online retailers vs. brick-and-mortar?

 Savvy buyers should also beware, if you’ve purchased the item online through a rewards shopping portal to stack a deal, you will also lose the bonus points that were given to you as part of your double dip.
-Most often, bonus points awarded through online shopping are not credited to your account until 6-8 weeks after purchase.
+Usually, bonus points awarded through online shopping are not credited to your account until 6-8 weeks after purchase.
 If you make a return, your bonus points will be taken away before you ever receive them.
-The purchase will also no longer count towards cumulative earning if you’re spending towards a bigger rewards point shopping bonus.
+The purchase will also no longer count towards cumulative earning if you spend toward a bigger rewards point shopping bonus.

 Returns happen.
 Mom might not like the slippers, those new jeans might not fit as well once you’ve gotten them home or you might just simply wake up with a case of buyer’s remorse.
 While it’s never fun to lose points that you’ve worked and shopped hard to earn, the bright side is that every new trip to the store brings another opportunity to earn them back.